peterramsing/personal-site/hire-me.md

 social_image:
 ---

-# Peter Ramsing, the Paid Version
+# Peter Ramsing, the Paid&nbsp;Version

 ## What I do:
 I build web sites and applications for small to medium size businesses and startups working with teams wherever they are.
 Whether it's inception or it's a legacy codebase I identify efficient solutions to complex business problems and deliver value quickly back to the organization.